How to adapt for Takeaway with mobile Order & Pay

 3. Place the packaged-up food on a table for your guests to help themselves.
 This minimises contact and ensures social distancing measures are abided.
 Make sure the area is regularly sanitised throughout

 4. A one-in-one-out policy should be put in place so the collection area doesn’t get too busy, ensuring social distancing can be maintained.
-The beauty of a mobile Order & Pay solution means customers will have a set collection time.
+The beauty of a mobile Order and Pay solution means customers will have a set collection time.
 If these are staggered, you should avoid a situation with too many forming a queue outside.